XEGARE/WOL-Keenetic/README.md

-# Node.js Script Setup for Sending Magic Packets via Keenetic Router
+# Node.js script setup for sending magic packets via Keenetic Router

 This script, written in **Node.js**, sends a **magic packet** to a target device to turn it on via a Keenetic router.